 Non-Destructive Testing

-Non-destructive testing (NDT) is a way to gather preliminary information, using technology and equipment, to inform next steps for repairs or further action, including more invasive destructive testing.
-It’s a toolbox of techniques CANY brings to a much larger scope, saving time and money for the client, allowing for better utilization of resources and more targeted efforts by contractors on complex jobs with multiple moving parts.
-Our in-house knowledge and capability of NDT allow a better workflow, facilitating face-to-face, on the job questions and answers, avoiding cumbersome delays and protracted processes.
+NDT is a toolbox of techniques CANY brings to a much larger scope, saving time and money for the client, better use of resources and focusing efforts on complex jobs.
+Our NDT capability fosters a better workflow, facilitating face-to-face, on the job interactions, avoiding cumbersome delays and protracted processes.

-When assessing a building to determine the root cause of an issue, we employ NDT as even our well-trained eyes, ears and extensive experience can only take us so far.
-So, we set up a hypothesis and, through a series of deductions, will test that using NDT, eliminating possibilities, and revealing others.
-We deploy technology and equipment to minimize disruption to the use and fabric of the building, before taking further steps to determine the validity of the original hypothesis, establishment of a new one or confirmation of required scope of works.
+When assessing a building to determine the root cause of an issue, even our well-trained eyes, ears and extensive experience can only take us so far.
+We set up a working hypothesis that we test using NDT to either validate, establish a new one, or confirm the required scope of works.
+NDT uses a variety of tools and technology to gather as much information as possible, to minimize disruption to the use and fabric of the building, and determine the most likely explanation for what’s going on.

 ● Ground Penetrating Radar

-NDT affords more precision, allowing, for example, investigation into concrete slabs without damaging any of the supporting infrastructure, utility conduits or hidden waterlines.
-In this instance Ground Penetrating Radar (GPR) could be used, calibrated to detect concrete, air pockets, rebar, or anything other than concrete.
-We also use GPR for wall tie detection in conjunction with metal detection, which allows us to obtain more information, faster, and cheaper than traditional destructive investigations such as probing.
+NDT is precise, allowing, for example, investigation into concrete slabs without damaging the supporting infrastructure, utility conduits or hidden waterlines.
+Ground Penetrating Radar (GPR) could be calibrated for a variety of materials, e.g. to detect concrete, air pockets, rebar, or anything other than concrete.
+GPR is also used for wall tie detection in conjunction with metal detection, delivering information faster, and cheaper than traditional destructive investigations such as probing.

 ● Leakage Investigation

-To determine where and how a leak is damaging a building, NDT would be used in the first instance.
-That could be spray testing, targeting specific details of a building, often in conjunction with an infra-red camera.
-An infrared camera minimizes potential damage and identifies leaks invisible to eyes.
-It detects changing temperatures, cold spots, illuminating points of water ingress or where water could be trapped, such as under a roof membrane.
-However, temperature changes do not always indicate a leak, so we would also use moisture meters for verification.
+NDT determines where and how a leak is damaging a building.
+Spray testing targets specific details of a building, often in conjunction with an infra-red camera.
+The camera minimizes potential damage and identifies leaks invisible to eyes.
+It detects changing temperatures, cold spots, points of water ingress or where trapped, like under a roof membrane.
+Temperature changes do not always indicate a leak, so moisture meters are used for verification.

 ● Thermal Analysis